 There are many different options when it comes to choosing a personal alarm.
-Some personal alarms in the U.K are worn on lanyards or a key-ring.
+Some personal lone worker alarms in the U.K are worn on lanyards or a key-ring.
 Some emit a piercing sound to startle would be attackers, while others have GPS tracking to inform people of your location.

 Ok Alone and a Personal Safety Alarm

-If you find yourself in a worrying situation, all you do is go to the Ok Alone app, click ‘start shift’ followed immediately by ‘help’ and your alert will be sent to your monitor (even outside of work hours) or the live call centre.
+If you find yourself in a worrying situation, all you do is go to the Ok Alone app, click ‘start shift’ followed immediately by ‘help’ and your alert will be sent to your monitor (even outside of work hours) or the live call center.

 Personal Safety at Work or in the Workplace

 A lot of injuries or incidents at work can be avoided by using common sense.
 Take the extra time to make sure you are familiar with your work environment and any hazards it presents.

 Plan your most difficult tasks for when you are most focused, not first thing in the morning when you are still half asleep or the end of the day when you are tired, and your concentration is waning.

 Take regular breaks and make sure you don’t skip meals.
 Use your equipment correctly, don’t use the wrong tool for the job because the other tools are further away.

 Wear the safety equipment required to complete a task.
 DO NOT go to work under the influence of drugs or alcohol.
 Make sure all emergency exits are clear and not blocked by items being stored.

 As previously stated, it is common sense and not rushing through your jobs that will help keep you safe at work, but if you do have any concerns bring them to the attention of your supervisor or manager.